Emory College Online

 In addition, a $50 technology fee will be assessed to all students.
 The online courses offered during the summer are either three or four credit hours.

 Yes, Emory students may be eligible to receive additional financial aid for the summer.
-You must be registered and enrolled at least six hours (online and/or on campus) and have completed the FAFSA and PROFILE applications.
+You must be enrolled at least six hours (online and/or on campus) and have completed the FAFSA and PROFILE applications.
 A separate summer application is not necessary.
 Financial Aid awards will be based on the number of credit hours your summer enrollment.
 The Office of Financial Aid will email you when your financial aid award is ready to view in OPUS.